Skip to contents

 Value

-A data.frame containing the original data along with additional columns for model predictions (and confidence intervals if requested).
+A data.frame containing the original data and additional columns for model predictions.
+If confidence = TRUE, confidence interval columns are added as well.

 Author